nareshr8/DataStructure/README.md

-# DataStructure
+# Data Structure
-Java Implementation of some common DataStructures
+This application replicates Java Implementation of some common data structures.
+This is not a production code but used primarily for educational purpose only.